-- State ESMF components exchange information with other components only through States.
+• State ESMF Components exchange information with other Components only through States.
 A State is an ESMF derived type that can contain Fields, FieldBundles, Arrays, ArrayBundles, and other States.
 A Component is associated with two States, an Import State and an Export State.
 Its Import State holds the data that it receives from other Components.
-Its Export State contains data that it can make available to other Components. - Application Driver The Application Driver (AppDriver) is a small, generic driver program that contains the "main" routine for an ESMF application.
+Its Export State contains data that it makes available to other Components.